 Reflections on the latest real estate news, updates, and trends.

-The End of the "Great Stay": The psychological and financial barrier of the mortgage lock-in effect is actively fading.
-With nearly 20% of outstanding US mortgages now carrying rates above 6%, legacy inventory is gradually unlocking, shifting supply dynamics in historically constrained markets.
+The End of the "Great Stay" Delayed: Early in 2026, we saw the psychological and financial barrier of the mortgage lock-in effect fading.
+With about 20% of outstanding US mortgages carrying rates above 6%, legacy inventory is, indeed, gradually unlocking.
+But, rising rates since the Middle East conflict began (along with rising inflation) has resulted in higher interest rates, stalling the market.

 Understanding these overlapping forces—from shifting buyer debt-to-income tolerances to hyper-local velocity—is the difference between simply observing the market and successfully capitalizing on it.

-Author: Kyle Frazier | Source Data: BAREIS MLS (All Marin County sales) | Data Effective Date: January 1, 2026 - March 31, 2026 | Analysis Period: 90-Day Rolling Averages and Medians.
+Author: Kyle Frazier | Source Data: BAREIS MLS (All Marin County sales) | Data Effective Date: March 1, 2026 - June 1, 2026 | Analysis Period: 90-Day Rolling Averages and Medians.
 Single Family Homes.

 Sold Price Average